phsico/phsico.github.io/linux/pacman.md

 | `-Qc`      | Show the configuration files for a package.                                               |
 | `-Qp`      | Show information about a package in a local file without installing it.                   |

-## Conclusion

-This table summarizes the various flags available in `pacman`, which can help you manage packages effectively in Arch Linux.

 https://wiki.archlinux.org/title/Pacman